Rap Game Awful: Tour

-On December 3, 2022, Clavish announced the Rap Game Awful Tour, a 4-date United Kingdom concert tour, in support of the album, beginning March 20, 2023, at Dublin Green Room in Dublin, and concluding March 28, 2023, at O2 Academy Islington in London.
+On 3 December 2022, Clavish announced the Rap Game Awful Tour, a 4-date United Kingdom concert tour, in support of the album, beginning 20 March 2023, at Dublin Green Room in Dublin, and concluding 28 March 2023, at O2 Academy Islington in London.
 Due to popular demand, five more shows were added.
-After being edited, the tour would start on March 13, 2023, at the Trinity Centre in Bristol and would conclude on March 28, 2023, at O2 Academy Islington in London.
+After being edited, the tour would start on 13 March 2023, at the Trinity Centre in Bristol and would conclude on 28 March 2023, at O2 Academy Islington in London.

 Shows

+Critical reception

-Critical receptionRap Game Awful received positive reviews from music critics.
+Rap Game Awful received positive reviews from music critics.
 Fred Garratt-Stanley from NME notes that "Clavish peppers an eclectic range of beats with clear, cutting, confessional verses."
 He follows up on this by stating "the tape is a lingering sense of darkness; his stories of prison, gang crime, and betrayal are given an extra bite by ominous, yet stripped-back instrumentals that offer Clavish space to bar and echo the murkiness of early drill heavyweights like 67 and Harlem Spartans."
 Concluding his review, Garratt-Stanley notes that "the powerful sense of emotion echoed across Rap Game Awful is what makes the mixtape so memorable" and that "If he learns to refine his output a little, there’s no reason Clavish can’t achieve the levels of stardom he’s been tipped to reach."
 Damien Morris from The Observer noted that "the north London rapper has been carefully nurtured for success over the past two years."
 He concluded his review as he wrote "the chill, sparse productions foreground Clavish’s economical delivery beautifully, as he flirts with imploring vulnerability and vicious querulousness without ever committing to either."
 Writing for The Guardian, Alexis Petridis states that "his worldview is strikingly drawn and bleak, devoid of politicking, expressions of anger at societal injustice or indeed optimism."
 This is followed by Petridis noting that "all this is rendered in a genuinely skilled and original voice, the subtle idiosyncrasies of his flow pointed up by the guest appearances."
 He concluded his review as he wrote, "he’s abundantly talented, a singular and austerely powerful voice."

+Commercial performance

+Rap Game Awful debuted at number four on the UK Albums Chart, selling 5,070 album-equivalent units in the first week, becoming Clavish's first top-ten album.
+The sales consisted of 4,356 from streams, 585 from physical copies and 129 from downloads.
+Singles "Greece", "Public Figure" and three other songs from the albums charted on the UK Singles Chart: "Greece" (77), "Public Figure" (66), "Rocket Science" (9), "Traumatised" (63), and "No Difference" (57).